AJMansfield/Intelligence-Core-Public/kttu02.5.md

 Fortunately, it's not to long before you manage to acquire everything you need, and you are able to being practicing in that unused area you found near the city.
-Hopefully you'll be able to leave before any more halflings randomly decide to appear.
+Hopefully you'll be able to leave before any more halflings randomly appear.

 ----